DAVIDACEK4689/King-James-Bible-Analysis/report.md

 We can see that Leviticus stands out as the least similar to the other books, which suggests that predictions for its verses are likely to be more accurate, as its content is unique.
 On the other hand, Exodus and Deuteronomy are very similar to two other books, making it harder to predict the correct book for verses from these books.
 This overlap in content could result in lower prediction accuracy.</p>

-## Machine Learning and Deep Learning Models
+## Classic Machine Learning and Deep Learning Models
 <p style="text-align: justify;">
-In this section, we apply machine learning and deep learning models to predict the book based on verse.
+In this section, we apply classic machine learning and deep learning models to predict the book based on verse.
 We aim to evaluate various models and select the best one.
 </p>

-### Machine Learning
+### Classic Machine Learning
 <p style="text-align: justify;">
 We will start with traditional machine learning models, such as Support Vector Machines, Multinomial Naive Bayes, Gradient Boosting Classifier and Multiclass Logistic Regression.
 The text data will be transformed using TF-IDF vectorizer.
 </p>